The Personal Education Scholarship

 You will receive a professionally designed plan for college savings that also helps preserve your retirement goals.
 It will identify the types of funding vehicles that will provide your family’s desired benefits.
 And your Action Plan will give you the ability to implement it on your own or with our assistance.

 An effective plan must be well implemented.
-You will receive recommendations on specific investment alternatives that fit your College Action Plan.
-An asset allocation model will be designed to set performance expectations for your timeline and risk tolerance.
+You will receive recommendations on specific savings alternatives that fit your College Action Plan.

 Step 4: The College Money Monitor